OpenMDAO/POEMs/POEM_108.md

 at data model class definition time.
 OptionsDictionary allowed read-only status to be specified during dynamic field addition, which pydantic doesn't support.
-This means that certain use cases, like when ScipyOptimizeDriver sets the 'supports' attributes at driver creation time based on the value of the `optimizer` option and then sets them to read-only can only be supported if we create new a new data model class at that time.
+This means that certain use cases, like when ScipyOptimizeDriver sets the 'supports' attributes at driver creation time based on the value of the `optimizer` option and then sets them to read-only can only be supported using a workaround where we create a new data model class at runtime and declare its fields with the appropriate read-only behavior.

 - The current implementation of serialization does not preserve the specific values of input or output variables.
 It only provides a way to save the 'structural state' of a model, for example, the model